Necromancer

 Later, on the hike to the car

-you paused on the trail
+you paused on the trail,

 uncapped your canteen

-casually mentioned
+and casually mentioned

 the vast stretch of sorrow